• Video

 Following a brief standoff, the suspect surrendered, Maurer said.
 He was seen exiting the home with nothing but a towel wrapped around his waist.

-Abugharbieh was charged with unlawfully holding or move a dead human body in unapproved conditions, failure to report a death to the medical examiner or law enforcement (intent to conceal), tampering with physical evidence, false imprisonment and battery, the sheriff’s office said.
+Abugharbieh was initially charged with unlawfully holding or move a dead human body in unapproved conditions, failure to report a death to the medical examiner or law enforcement (intent to conceal), tampering with physical evidence, false imprisonment and battery, the sheriff’s office said.

 In this screen grab from a drone video, Hisham Abugharbieh exits the home and surrenders to police.